-At least three trekkers die per year from AMS, usually known as high altitude sickness is a most important medical concern while trekking in high Himalayas of Nepal.
-High altitude sickness means the effect of altitude on those who ascend fast to the elevations above 2500 meter (8200ft).
-The occurrence of AMS generally known as Acute Mountain Sickness is dependent upon the elevation, the rate of ascent, and individual susceptibility.
-Many people will experience mild symptoms of Acute Mountain Sickness during the acclimatization process and this is actually more common in fit young people because they are more likely to try a fast climb by racing up the mountain like some indestructible super hero!
+At least three trekkers die per year from AMS, generally known as High Altitude Sickness, and it is the most important medical concern while Trekking in the high Himalayas of Nepal.
+High altitude sickness refers to the effect of altitude on those who ascend rapidly to elevations above 2500 meters (8200ft).
+The occurrence of AMS, commonly known as Acute Mountain Sickness, depends on elevation, the rate of ascent, and individual susceptibility.
+Many people will experience mild symptoms of Acute Mountain Sickness during the acclimatization process, and this is actually more common in fit young people because they are more likely to try a fast climb by racing up the mountain like some indestructible super hero!

 Some people are more vulnerable to altitude than others.
-If you know you get altitude sickness easily, you just have to adjust your acclimatization schedule accordingly or use preventive medicine (Diamox/Acetazolamide) Awareness of altitude sickness has caused some trekkers to be unnecessarily anxious as they trek.
-As a general rule, it is always recommended to walk gently for safer and more enjoyable trek and avoid high altitude sickness by planning a sensible itinerary that allows for steady acclimatization to altitude as you climb up, but you could run back down as fast as you like!
+If you know you get altitude sickness easily, it is crucial to adjust your acclimatization schedule accordingly while doing a trek like Everest Base Camp, or use preventive medicine (Diamox/Acetazolamide).
+Awareness of altitude sickness has led some trekkers to feel unnecessarily anxious during their treks.
+As a general rule, it is always recommended to walk gently for a safer and more enjoyable trek and avoid high altitude sickness by planning a sensible itinerary that allows for steady acclimatization to altitude as you climb up, but you could run back down as fast as you like!

-The flowing are the main symptoms of AMS:
+The following are the main symptoms of AMS:

-Weakness, fatigue, lassitude, heavy legs, slight swelling of hands and face.
+- Weakness, fatigue, lassitude, heavy legs, and slight swelling of hands and face.

-These symptoms are must be taken very seriously.
-In case of an appearance of any of the above mentioned symptoms any further ascent should be avoided otherwise more serious, even life-threatening troubles may happen.
+These symptoms must be taken very seriously.
+In case of the appearance of any of the above-mentioned symptoms, any further ascent should be avoided; otherwise, more serious, even life-threatening troubles may happen.
 The only cure for Altitude Sickness is to descend to lower elevations immediately.
-Acclimatization by ascending to no more than 300 to 500 meters per day above your "acclimatization line", and the proper amount of rest and dehydrations are the best methods for prevention of AMS, So, gentle ascent is always pleasing to try to avoid acute mountain sickness.
-The trekking itineraries in this site are designed to ensure maximum enjoyment of trek and to minimize possible hazardous happening.
+Acclimatization by ascending to no more than 300 to 500 meters per day above your "acclimatization line", and the proper amount of rest and dehydration are the best methods for prevention of AMS.
+So, a gentle ascent is always pleasing to try to avoid acute mountain sickness.
+The trekking itineraries on this site are designed to ensure maximum enjoyment of the trek and to minimize possible hazardous situations.

 Some basic guidelines for the prevention of AMS: